-I recently accepted an appointment as Assistant Teaching Professor in the Department of Cognitive Science at the University of California, San Diego where I am focused on teaching HCI and Design related courses.
-I will also instruct students on topics that examine the role of human cognition as it applies to how we interact with each other, our artifacts, and our environments—as well as the cultural and historical contexts of these systems.
+I am an Assistant Teaching Professor in the Department of Cognitive Science at the University of California, San Diego where I am focused on teaching HCI and Design related courses.
+I also instruct students on topics that examine the role of human cognition as it applies to how we interact with each other, our artifacts, and our environments—as well as the cultural and historical contexts of these systems.

 Click here to see the upcoming course titles I will be teaching.